Jerry Springer: The Opera: 2006 UK tour

 In September 2005, seven months after the show closed in London's West End, it was announced that the show would tour 21 regional theatres around the United Kingdom.
 Nine theatres that were originally scheduled to host the show pulled out after Christian Voice threatened to picket them.
 In addition, Arts Council England turned down a bid for funding, stating that the decision was based on the show's commercial pedigree rather than "pressure from extremist groups".

 The tour ran for 22 weeks, starting at the Theatre Royal in Plymouth on 27 January 2006.
-Immediately prior to the show's opening in Plymouth, it was reported that members of the far-right British National Party were part in a local campaign against the performances, although Christian Voice claimed to disapprove of their involvement.
+Immediately prior to the show's opening in Plymouth, it was reported that members of the far-right British National Party were taking part in a local campaign against the performances, although Christian Voice claimed to disapprove of their involvement.

-The cast for the tour included several cast members from the London cast, and American actor, Rolf Saxon, replaced David Soul as Jerry Springer.
+The cast for the tour included several cast members from the London cast, and American actor Rolf Saxon replaced David Soul as Jerry Springer.
 The tour had a scaled-down set and scaled-down effects as well as a smaller on-stage "audience".